Mozu/PayWithAmazon/README.md

    ```sh
    $ grunt
    ```
    to upload the actions to Developer Center.
-To upload continuously as you work, by detecting when you change files, run:
+Or, if you want grunt to detect when you change files and upload continuously as you work, run:
    ```sh
    $ grunt watch
    ```

-## Installing Arc.js Actions
+## Install the App

 Now that you've uploaded the code to your PayWithAmazon app, it's ready to install in your sandbox!

-In the top right of the app details page for your Achievements app, there is an "Install" button.
-Click it, and in the ensuing dialog, select your sandbox.
-Click "Install"!
+1. In Mozu Dev Center, go to **Develop** > **Applications** and double-click the app.
+2. On the app details page, click **Install**.
+3. Select your sandbox in the dialog that appears and click **OK**.

 *If the install process fails at this point, check with Mozu Support to make sure that the Arc.js framework is enabled for your sandbox.*

-Now, view your sandbox!
-You'll find that in the "Settings" menu in the upper right, a item called "Payment & Checkout".
-Choose it.
+## Configure Your Pay with Amazon Settings in Mozu Admin

+In the sandbox where you installed the app, go to **Settings** > **Payment & Checkout**.

-You should see a new option "PayByAmazon".
-Check the checkbox to enable it.
+You should see a new option for **PayWithAmazon**.
+Enable the checkbox to view the Amazon configuration settings.
+Pay with Amazon requires the following default settings for the app to work:

-The following settings are required for PayByAmazon to work (Additonal settings can be added by modifying src/paltform.applications/embedded.platform.applications.install.js).
-The values for these can be obtained from [Amazon Seller Central](https://sellercentral.amazon.com/)
 - SellerId
 - Client Id
 - Application Id
-- AWS Access key
-- AWS Secret
+- MWS Auth Token
 - AWS Region
 - Order Processing

+These settings are defined in the following file in your application:
+`assets/src/domains/platform.applications/embedded.platform.applications.install.js`

+You can modify this file to add additional settings.

-## Theme
+## Merge Theme Changes

-Merge [Theme](https://github.com/Mozu/PayWithAmazon-Theme) changes required to enable Pay By Amazon checkout flow in storefront

-To enable Pay with Amazon on your storefront, you must configure your Amazon Payments account information in the Payment Settings page in Mozu Admin.
-Once this information has been entered, the Pay with Amazon service is available, but in order for it to appear on your storefront for your shoppers your theme must be updated.

-To update your theme to support Pay with Amazon, review and apply the changes made in our sample implementation to your own theme.
-A comparison between the core theme and a sample implementation of a theme with Pay with Amazon enabled can be viewed [here](https://github.com/Mozu/PayWithAmazon-Theme).

-For more information on working with themes, including modifying, uploading, installing, and applying the theme to your site, see the [Theme Development documentation](http://developer.mozu.com/learn/theme-development/quickstart).
+Installing and configuring the Pay with Amazon app enables you to accept payments via Amazon Payments.
+However, you still must enable Pay with Amazon functionality on your storefront so that customers can use it.
+Go to the [PayWithAmazon-Theme](https://github.com/Mozu/PayWithAmazon-Theme) repository and follow the instructions in the readme to merge Pay with Amazon functionality with your Mozu theme.

-## Payment code action
+## Payment Code Actions

-The following are the actions for which embedded.commerce.payments.action.performPaymentInteraction is invoked
+The following are the actions for which embedded.commerce.payments.action.performPaymentInteraction is invoked:
 - CreatePayment
 - AuthorizePayment
 - CapturePayment